danielshervheim/danielshervheim.github.io/_coursework/CSCI 5611/2 Cloth Simulation.md

 # Cloth Simulation

-In spring 2019 I took **Animation and Planning in Games** with Dr. Stephen Guy.
-I wrote this cloth simulation for his course.
+A project for Dr. Stephen Guy's class **Animation and Planning in Games**.

 Our directive was to implement a physically-based cloth simulation that could interact with the world in real-time.